Gussie Fink-Nottle: Life and character

 In Right Ho, Jeeves, Gussie drinks whisky to gather the courage to propose to Madeline Bassett (and also unknowingly drinks orange juice spiked with gin), and while under the influence of the drinks, ends up giving an uninhibited and noteworthy speech at Market Snodsbury Grammar School.
 In that story, he becomes engaged to Madeline, despite a temporary engagement to Bertie's cousin Angela Travers.
 His engagement to Madeline is ended and renewed in The Code of the Woosters, in which he also comes into conflict with Roderick Spode.

 He is still engaged to Madeline through The Mating Season, though he tried to send her a letter ending their engagement, and he temporarily falls for Catsmeat Potter-Pirbright's sister Corky.
 Also in The Mating Season, Catsmeat makes Gussie climb into the Trafalgar Square fountain while clothed, and Gussie uses a false name twice.
-When in court after being arrested for wading in the Trafalgar Square fountain, he uses the alias Alfred Duff Cooper (clearly taken from British politician Alfred Duff Cooper), and he uses Bertie Wooster's name when pretending to be Bertie at Deverill Hall.
-In Stiff Upper Lip, Jeeves, his engagement with Madeline is ended for good after she tries to make him be a vegetarian, and Gussie elopes with Emerald Stoker.
+When in court after being arrested for wading in the Trafalgar Square fountain, he uses the alias "Alfred Duff Cooper" (who as Minister of Information had ordered the journalist "Cassandra" to deliver a radio broadcast denouncing Wodehouse as a Nazi collaborator), and he uses Bertie Wooster's name when pretending to be Bertie at Deverill Hall.
+In Stiff Upper Lip, Jeeves, his engagement to Madeline is ended for good after she tries to make him stick to a vegetarian diet, and Gussie elopes with Emerald Stoker.